Infoland/Zenya-UpCheck/README.md

 # Zenya UpCheck
-Description the system with which can be checked if your Zenya instance is up and running.
+Description of the system with which can be checked if your Zenya instance is up and running.

-> NB: What this doesn't check if the API's are working.
-For this you call the version api of your Zenya.

 # Explanation
-An GET request can be sent a certain url of a customer zenya instance which will return a 2xx if everything is okay and a 500 if something is wrong.
+A GET request can be sent a certain url of a customer Zenya which will return a 2xx if everything is okay and a 500 if something is wrong.

-It checks the following things
+It checks the following things:
 - Database access
 - Storage access
 - Search api (this check will be done every 1 to 2 hours)

+> NB: What this doesn't check if the API's are working.
+For this you call the version api of your Zenya.

 # Curl
 ```curl